Daraniel/sample_frontend_backend/docs/en/backend/app.md

     - API spec will be available under `/api/spec`.
     - Swagger UI will be available under `/swagger`.

+Alternatively, the server can be started with the `flask` command which allows direct specification of host and port with `--host` and `--port` flags.

 ## Error Handling

 The application includes basic error handling for configuration loading and validation.
 If the configuration validation